AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-timeline-structure.md

 available_range of the nested composition is computed and included in the outer composition.

-"Nested Stack" contains two tracks, with some clips, gaps, a track-level source_range on the lower track.
+"Nested Stack" contains two tracks, with some clips, gaps, and a track-level source_range on the lower track.
 This illustrates how the content of "Nested Stack" is composed upwards into "Track-001" so that a trimmed portion of "Clip-005" and "Clip-003" appear in the flattened composition.